unfoldadmin/django-unfold/README.md

 ## Features <!-- omit from toc -->

-- **Visual**: provides new user interface based on Tailwind CSS framework
+- **Visual**: provides a new user interface based on Tailwind CSS framework
 - **Sidebar:** simplifies definition of custom sidebar navigation with icons
 - **Dark mode:** supports both light and dark mode versions
 - **Configuration:** most of the basic options can be changed in settings.py